Prince Adekunle

-General Prince Adekunle was a Nigerian Jùjú musician.
-He was of Egba origin, from Abeokuta in Ogun State.
-Prince Adekunle was a major innovator and force in the jùjú music scene, with his distinctive driving Afrobeat style.
+General Prince Adekunle (1942–2017) was a Nigerian Jùjú musician.
+Born 22 October 1942, Adekunle was of Egba origin, from Abeokuta in Ogun State.
+Adekunle was a major innovator and force in the jùjú music scene, with his distinctive driving Afrobeat style.
 Famous musicians such as Sir Shina Peters and Segun Adewale started their careers playing with his band, the Western Brothers.

 Although he toured in England in the early 1970s, he did not become well known outside Nigeria.

 Music

 Jùjú music, first developed by Tunde King in the 1930s, formed the basis of Prince Adekunle's music.
 Highlife musicians like Bobby Benson and Tunde Nightingale introduced jazz concepts and new instruments.
 Ebenezer Obey and Sunny Adé brought in amplified guitars and synthesizers.
 All these formed the basis for Adekunle's innovative and forceful new style of juju music.

 Afrobeat, pioneered in the late 1960s by Fela Kuti and others, was another major influence on Prince Adekunle and his band the Western State Brothers, later the Supersonic Sounds.

 With a cool but driving, sophisticated style, Prince Adekunle is considered one of the great artistes of Jùjú music.